 Archive for the ‘celebrate’ Category

-Suggested by Thomas James
+Latest posts by Thomas James (see all)

 Just in time for Christmas this year, Far Far Away Books has come out with a beautiful book that’s actually not about Christmas at all.
 “Sylvester and the New Year” is a modern incarnation of what’s apparently a classic story, but one I’d never heard before: The tale of Sylvester, a white-bearded, sleigh-driving figure who does *not* deliver presents to all the children of the world, but rather brings us the New Year, in the form of a cheerful child.

 German poet Eduard Mörike is to thank for the original tale, dating back more than a century, and indeed the book has the timeless feel of a modern classic.
 Emmeline Pidgen’s evocative, enchanting artwork seems the perfect complement to this peace-filled, sparely told story.